 Most borrowers hardly bother to check their personal credit record and understand their credit score before applying for a loan and risking more debt when they shouldn’t.
 According to a Credit Bureau Monitor report, less than 3% of the 24 million credit-active South Africans check their free credit report annually, as entitled by law.
+It’s so important to understand your average credit score in South Africa.

 But viewing this report regularly and asking for your credit score is key to managing and improving your financial standing and debt levels.
 Keeping a healthy credit score gives you a fair advantage in securing better loan terms and showing credit responsibility to financial institutions and even potential employers.